TouK/nussknacker/docs/MigrationGuide.md

     * In places where `savepointPath = Some(path)` was passed, the `DeploymentUpdateStrategy.ReplaceDeploymentWithSameScenarioName(StateRestoringStrategy.RestoreStateFromCustomSavepoint(path))` should be passed
   * `DMValidateScenarioCommand.updateStrategy` was added
     * In every place should the `DeploymentUpdateStrategy.ReplaceDeploymentWithSameScenarioName(StateRestoringStrategy.RestoreStateFromReplacedJobSavepoint)` should be passed
-  * `getDeploymentStatusesToUpdate` method was added for purpose of synchronization of statuses.
-If synchronization mechanism is not used in context of given DM, empty Map can be returned
+  * `deploymentSynchronisationSupport` field was added for purpose of synchronisation of statuses.
+If synchronisation mechanism is not used in context of given DM, you should return `NoDeploymentSynchronisationSupport` object.
+The synchronisation mechanism is used by `/api/deployments/{deploymentId}/status` endpoint.
+Other endpoints don't use it.

 ### Configuration changes